pieces-app/example-typescript/README.md

 1. Create a directory for your project called <copilot-project> (or the name of your choice)
 2. Open up a Terminal at the root of that directory, and run `npm uninstall typescript` to ensure you are starting fresh
    - (optional) run `nvm install --lts` to check your  version of Node
-3. From that same terminal window, use the `prefix` parameter in your install command to install your dependencies: `npm install --prefix ./ @pieces.app/pieces-os-copilot`
+3. From that same terminal window, use the `prefix` parameter in your installation command to install your dependencies: `npm install --prefix ./ @pieces.app/pieces-os-copilot`

 4. Install Dependencies with NPM with these three commands:
 ```bash